 4. Public Notice of Intended Rulemaking

 a.
-Notice was mailed 45 days in advance to all persons who made a timely request for advance notice.
+Notice was mailed 45 days in advance to a all persons who made a t timely request for advance ce notice.
 No. Yes.
 N/A

 b.
-A public hearing was held on the proposed rules.
+A public hearing was held on the proposed d rules.
 No. Yes.
-Please complete the boxes below.
+Please complete e the boxes be elow.

-Date: Tim e: City: Location:
+Date: Time: City: Location:

-5. Checklist
+5. Checklist 310)

 a.
 For regular rules, the Statement of Principal Reasons is attached to this Certification and, in compliance with Tri-State Generation and Transmission Association, Inc. v.
 Environmental Quality Council, 590 P.2d 1324 (Wyo.
 1979), includes a brief statement of the substance or terms of the rule and the basis and purpose of the rule b.
-For emergency rules, the Memorandum to the Governor documenting the emergency, which requires promulgation of these rules without providing notice or

-an opportunity for a public hearing, is attached to this Certification.
+For emergency rules, the Memorandum to the Governor documenting the emergency, which requires promulgation of these rules without providing notice or an opportunity for a public hearing, is attached to this Certification.

-6. Agency/Board Certification The undersigned certifies that the foregoing information is correct.
-By electronically submitting the emergency or regular rules into the Wyoming
+6. Agency/Board Certification The undersigned certifies that the forego ant Dy algetranically a

-electronic filing system will electronica electronically provide them with a copy lly notify the Governor's C of the complete rule pac the Statement of Principa Office, Attorney General's Office, a ket on the date approved by the F al Reasons or, if emergency rules ew the rules as to form and, if approved, the and Legislative Service Office of the approval and Registrar of Rules.
-The complete rules packet , the Memorandum to the Governor documenting
+Administrative Rules System, the undersigned acknowledges that the Registrar of Rules will review the rules as to form and, if approved, the electronic filing system will electronically notify the Governor's Office, Attorney General's Office, and Legislative Service Office of the approval and electronically provide them with a copy of the complete rule packet on the date approved by the Registrar of Rules.
+The complete rules packet includes this signed certification page; the Statement of Principal Reasons or, if emergency rules, the Memorandum to the Governor documenting the emergency; and a strike and underscore copy and clean copy of each chapter of rules.
+Signature of Authorized Individual

-2moi XM O Dottin

-Printed Name of Signatory Kevin D. Bohnenbl Kevin D. Bohnenblust
+Printed Name of Signatory Kevin D. Bohnenblust

 Signatory Title Executive Director

-Date of Signature 11/01/2023 11/01/2023
+Date of Signature 04/03/2024

 7. Governor's Certification

 Are within the scope of the statutory authority delegated to the adopting agency; Appear to be within the scope of the legislative purpose of the statutory authority; and, if emergency rules, Are necessary and that I concur in the finding that they are an emergency.

 Therefore, I approve the same.

 Governor's Signature

+Date of Signature